 The relationship between predator and prey, hunter and hunted is highlighted numerous times throughout Violation, a grim, unsettling revenge tale and the feature debut from filmmakers Madeleine Sims-Fewer and Dusty Mancinelli.
 Images of a wolf eating and toying with a dead rabbit, a poisonous spider being nonchalantly trapped under a glass by a person without so much as a second thought.
-There’s a cold cruelty in nature, one that shrugs off any concept of morality in favor of instinct and intrinsic needs, and it’s against this central idea that Violation is set: a tale of nature vs nurture and the fluid, murky borders between trauma, trust, intimacy, sex, love and the bonds between us.
+There’s a cold cruelty in nature, one that shrugs off any concept of morality in favor of instinct and intrinsic needs, and it’s against this central idea that Violation is set: a tale of nature vs nurture and the fluid, murky borders between trauma, trust, intimacy, sex, love and the tenuous bonds between us.

 Miriam (Madeleine Sims-Fewer) and her husband Caleb (Obi Abili) arrive at the remote, woodsy home of her sister, Greta (Anna Maguire) and her brother-in-law, Dylan (Jesse LaVercombe), for a weekend family reunion.
 But it’s not long before tensions arise, as longstanding resentments and sibling rivalries flare, and relationship issues and taboo flirtations make for an awkward gathering.
 Before the trip is through, a betrayal occurs that sets the stage for a shocking revenge.